1913 Grand Prix season: Season review

 For the second year the Targa Florio was not held on the Madonie circuit, but as the Giro di Sicilia – going clockwise on the coastal roads around Sicily.
 This year, the cars would stop at Agrigento and be locked up overnight before resuming the race back to Palermo.
 A big field of 33 cars was at the Palazzo Villarosa for the start.
 At the end of the first day, it was Giovanni “Gigi” Marsaglia in an Aquila Italiana, who held a half-hour lead over Felice Nazzaro, the long-time works driver for FIAT, now driving a car of his own making.
 In a curious incident, a driver following another car’s dust saw a child on the road.
 When he then hit a curbstone he was convinced he had hit the child.
 He stopped and fled the scene, catching a ferry from Messina to the mainland.
 Only sixteen cars started the second day.
 Marsaglia held his lead until near the end when engine issues stopped him.
 Nazzaro came through for the victory an hour ahead of the unlucky Marsaglia.

 With the Vanderbilt Cup and American Grand Prize not being held this year, it meant the Indianapolis 500 became the premier event in the United States.
 This year the maximum engine permitted was reduced from 600 to 450 cubic inches (7.4-litres).
 Carl Fisher, on the organising committee, sent an invitation to Peugeot to attend, and they accepted sending two cars (with engines modified down to 7.3 litres) with Goux and Paolo Zuccarelli.
 Other Europeans were drawn to the big money on offer: Isotta-Fraschini had three cars for Italian Vincenzo Trucco and Americans Teddy Tetzlaff and Harry Grant.
-Theodore Pilette, Belgian agent for Mercedes, ran a Mercedes as did Ralph Mulford.
+Théodore Pilette, Belgian agent for Mercedes, ran a Mercedes as did Ralph Mulford.
 Albert Guyot raced a 4.5-litre Sunbeam.

 More and more American drivers were moving to the specialised racing cars: Ralph DePalma and Spencer Wishart had moved from Mercedes to Mercer with Caleb Bragg.
 Stutz ran cars for Gil Andersen and Charlie Merz while Jack Tower had one of the three Masons from the Duesenberg brothers.

 During practice the Peugeots had problems adapting to the brick surface, burning through their tyres.
 Fisher suggested they work with local racer Johnny Aitken.
 Tower posted the fastest lap in practice, but in the random draw for grid positions started from the back row while Caleb Bragg drew the pole position.
 From the start rookie Robert Evans got his Mason into the lead.
 On the 51st lap Towers crashed, rolling his car.
 Towers suffered a broken leg and his mechanic broken ribs.
 DePalma and Zuccarelli both retired early with engine trouble.
 Goux won comfortably for Peugeot, with a 13-minute margin over Wishart’s Mercer and Merz third with in his Stutz.
 He was supposed to have consumed champagne during his pit-stops and arrived home in Paris to great fanfare.